shiruken/user-scorer/README.md

 # User Scorer

-Automatically report or remove new comments from users based on their recent history in your subreddit.

-Automatically report or remove new comments from users based on their User Score, a metric quantifiying their recent history in your subreddit.
+Automatically report or remove new comments from users based on their User Score, a metric quantifying their recent history in your subreddit.

 [https://developers.reddit.com/apps/user-scorer](https://developers.reddit.com/apps/user-scorer)